jmaxsfu/pub607-23/Pandoc.md

 # A Pandoc Tutorial

 John Maxwell, Publishing @ SFU
-*originally a workshop for EBound Canada back in 2014*
+*originally a workshop for EBound Canada way back in 2014*